sooshin/android-musical-structure-app/README.md

 * Using a Room to store the title, artist, and album art of the user's favorite music

 ## Video
-If you want to see a video demonstrating the app, click [here](https://youtu.be/EOsDRUmdYhk).
+Here is the link to view a video demonstrating the app: https://youtu.be/EOsDRUmdYhk

 ## Screenshot
 <img src="screenshots/musical_structure_main.png" width="30%" />